Aleksandr-ln/contentflow/README.md

 Created:

 - Users: user0@example.com, user1@...
+- All fake users created with password: password1234
 - Posts: Each with caption, tags, and up to 5 images
 - Tags: Extracted from captions
 - Thumbnails: Auto-generated from images